ChubbsSolutions/lottoman/README.md

 ##About

-Crafted with :heart: in Indiana by [ChubbsSolutions] (chubbs.solutions).
+Crafted with :heart: in Indiana by [Chubbs Solutions] (http://chubbs.solutions).